OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. [!include[Start server and sideload add-in instructions](../includes/tutorial-word-start-server.md)]

-2. In Word, close the task pane if it's already open.
-On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. If the add-in task pane isn't already open in Word, go to the **Home** tab and choose the **Show Taskpane** button in the ribbon to open it.

 3. Be sure there are at least three paragraphs in the document.
 You can choose the **Insert Paragraph** button three times. *Check carefully that there's no blank paragraph at the end of the document.
 If there is, delete it.*